 In May 2013, the Corporation opened a loan production center in Anacortes with a 12-month lease term at \$1,050 per month.
 This lease has since been renewed for three additional two-year terms with current lease payment of \$1,174 per month and a maturity of June 30, 2020.
 In May 2019, the Corporation entered into a new lease agreement which terminated the previous lease agreement when they opened a branch location in Anacortes.
 The new agreement is for a 36-month lease term, a maturity date of June 30, 2022 and provides for monthly lease payments of \$8,000.
 During 2022, this lease was renewed for one year with a new maturity date of June 30, 2023 and provides for monthly lease payments of \$8,600.
-There are two one-year renewals available as of December 31, 2022.
+This lease was not renewed during 2023 and placed on a month-to-month basis due to the branch relocating to its new location once construction is completed.

-A loan production office was opened in Freeland in February 2016 with a 12-month lease term at \$1,266 per month.
-This lease was extended until March 2021 at \$2,394 base monthly rent.
-The Freeland branch opened at this location in April 2017.
-The branch moved to the Freeland branch included in the branch acquisition purchased during 2021; therefore, this lease was not renewed.
 In October 2021, the Corporation entered into a lease agreement for a loan production office in Friday Harbor, Washington.
 This location was converted into a branch location during 2022.
 The lease term is 36 months and provides for monthly lease payments of \$3,996.
 During 2022, the Corporation entered into a lease agreement for a loan production office in Olympia, Washington through June 30, 2023.
-The monthly lease payments under this lease agreement are \$2,281.
+During 2023, this lease was extended through May 31, 2024.
+The monthly lease payments under this lease agreement are \$2,350.